-What then was to be done upon this dreadful Occasion?
-Why,
+WHAT then was to be done upon this dreadful Occasion?
+Why, "To put a Stop, if possioned ble, to the Beginnings of Profanences and Institute fidelity, the Clergy of his Diocese were injoined."

-"To put a Stop, if possible, to the Beginnings of Profaneness and Infidelity, the Clergy of his Diocese were [I-xci] injoined to convince the People, from the Word of God, of the Necessity of holding fast the Mystery of Faith in a pure Conscience, that is, Believing well, as well as Living well."
+injoined to convince the People, from the Word of God, of the Necessity of holding fast the Mystery of Faith in a pure Conscience, that is, Believing well, as well as Living well."

-Now I humbly apprehend, that this holding fast the Bishop's Mystery of Faith, this implicit Assent, which he so arrogantly requires, is the Essence of all Superstition, and the Engine of all Priestcraft.
-This Prohibition of Inquiry, and of the free Use of human Judgment, is exactly the very same Mandate which the Bishop of Rome would have given to his Diocese, with almost as much Warmth as the Bishop of Mann.
+Now I humbly apprehend, that this holding fast the Bishop's Mystery of Faith, this implicit Assent, which he so arrogantly requires, is the Essence of all Superstition, and the Engine of all Priesterast.
+This Prohibition of Inquiry, and of the free Use of human Judgment, is exactly the very same Mandate which the Bishop of Romewould have given to his Diocese, with almost as much Warmth as the Bishop of Mann.

-To believe well was undoubtedly meant to induce the laudable Practice of living well; and good Morals were the very Doctrines which Revelation was to enforce, and not to supersede.
-But whatever the Morals of Men are, or whatever the Integrity of their Lives may be, yet if they teach, countenance, or embrace any thing against the Bishop of Mann's Opinion, let them be Anathema, says the Bishop; which, I presume, will influence Heaven, and convince the People, just as much, as if he had said, let them be Abracadabra.
+To believe well was undoubtedly meant to induce the laudable Practice of living well; and good Morals were the very Doctrines which Revelation was to enforce, and not to fuperfede.
+But whatever the Morals of Men are, or whatever the Integrity of their Lives may be, yet if they teach, countenance, or embrace any thing against the Bishop of Mann's Opinion, let them be ANATHEMA, says the Bishop; which, I presume, will influence Heaven, and convince the People, just as much, as if he had said, let them be ABRACADABRA.

-THE People thus secured, we are next to inquire, What is to be done with the wicked Writers, who have been the Authors of all the Mischief [I-xcii] that provokes the Bishop of Mann?
-First then, They are to be convinced of their Error in the Spirit of Meekness; or, They are to be cut off from the Body of Christ, that they may learn not to blaspheme.
+THE People thus secured, we are next to inquire, What is to be done with the wicked Writers, who have been the Authors of all the Mischief:

+chief that provokes the Bishop of Mann?
+First then, They are to be convinced of their Error in the Spirit of Meekness; on, They are to be cut off from the Body of Christ, that they may learn not to blaspheme.

-THE Spirit of Meekness is so prevailing in the Bishop and his Bull, that he cannot but rely on its certain Effect in convincing our Authors of their Error.
-To treat them as Heretics, as Infidels, as Underminers of the Christian Religion, as worse than the very Plague, as Coadjutors with the Devil, &c. is so wonderfully meek and charitable, that I know not how any Man can resist Conviction when the Spirit is so meek, and the Arguments so strong, in the Person confuting our Errors.
+THE Spirit of Meekness is so prevailing in the Bishop and his Bull, that he cannot but rely one its certain Effect in convincing our Authors of their Error.
+To treat them as Heretics, as Infidels, as Underminers of the Christian Religion, as worse than the very Plague, as Coadjutors with the DEVIL, &c. is so wonderfully meek and charitable, that I know not how any Man can resist Conviction when the Spirit is so meek, and the Arguments so strong, in the Person constuting our Errors.

-But I must freely acknowledge, that I am not so clearly of Opinion, that cutting off People from the Body of Christ, will learn them not to blaspheme: For, waving the Question, Who is impowered to dismember Jesus Christ, or to cut off any Parts of his divine Body?
+But I must freely acknowledge, that I am not so clearly of Opinion, that cutting off People from the Body of Christ, will learn them not to blaspheme: For, waving the Question, Who is impowered to dismember Fesus Christ, or to cut off any Parts of his divine Body?
 I do not see how Men may be taught not to blaspheme by Censures or Persecution.
 I rather apprehend, that the worse they are used, the more angry they will be; and therefore cutting their Throats would be a more effectual Remedy, than cutting them off from the Body of Christ.
-Nay, I am apt to fear, that it is the Bishop's Meaning: [I-xciii] For I believe he must have been often convinced, that Excommunication stops no Man's Mouth, nor does giving him up to the Devil ever bring him back to God.
-What then can be meant by cutting him off, so that he may learn not blaspheme?
-How is he to be cut off?
-There is in this Part of the Bull something so candid and christian-like, as well as so humane and merciful, that will ever convince us, that it could be coined no-where except in the dark Diocese of Mann, or in the bloody Inquisition of Portugal.
+Nay, I am apt to sear, that it is the Bishop's Meaning: